-At the last meeting, the board comprising Chairman William Royer and Brian Higgins was at a dead end without even one citizen to comment or give an opinion on the issue at hand: the zoning amendment enacted in July 2010 that would allow development of hundreds of acres of township farmland.
+At the last meeting, the board comprising Chairman William Royer and Brian Higgins was at a dead end to comment or give an opinion on the issue at hand: the zoning amendment enacted in July 2010 that would allow development of hundreds of acres of township farmland.

 At the end of the meeting, Royer made a plea for citizens to show up and comment.

 So they did.
 About 40 people filled the township building's meeting room and about half of them stepped up to the podium, were sworn in and spoke.
 One delivered her cautionary tale by invoking the voice of Dr. Suess.

 Royer laid some ground rules at the beginning, asking speakers to remain civil and to be sensitive to the limited hearing time by giving up their spots if their viewpoint had been expressed by a previous speaker.

 Royer then turned the floor over to the citizens.